Re-sell of used items is one of the ways that a stay-at-home mom can earn extra cash while staying at home raising her kids.

 Consignment stores: consignment stores are shops where people go to keep their stuff for some amount until it sells, so you can also find good deals there

-Flea market: Flea markets are absolutely the place to hunt for treasures because you can find goods which you can resell at a very good price.
+Flea market: Flea markets are absolutely the place to hunt for treasures because you can find goods that you can resell at a very good price.

 I believe the apps above also apply to flea markets too.